 Currently in the English second tier (the Championship).
 Despite having very little success throughout their history (2 League Cup wins, 1963/2011), they were the first English team to ever take part in European competition.
 They are also the first English team ever to reach a European Cup final, in both 1960 and 1961, although they lost on both occasions.
-They will compete in Europe in the 2011/12 season for the first time in around 50 years after qualifying for the Europa League through the League Cup.
+They competed in Europe in the 2011/12 season for the first time in around 50 years after qualifying for the Europa League through the League Cup.
 Rivals to Aston Villa.

-Formerly found floating around the middle of the Premier League, Blackburn are one of only five teams to ever win the Premiership, thanks to a spending spree in the mid 90s (and having Alan Shearer before Newcastle did), letting them legitimately(?) claim to be better than Liverpool, Everton and City.
+Formerly found floating around the middle of the Premier League, Blackburn are one of only five teams to ever win the Premiership, thanks to a spending spree in the mid 90s (and having Alan Shearer before Newcastle did), letting them legitimately(?) claim to be better than Liverpool, Everton and Spurs.
 Relegated to the Championship in 2011/12, and almost suffered another relegation in 2012-13 after being run very well by Indian poultry farmers Venky's.